pooltogether/multichain-gov-proposal-spec/MultiChainVoting.md

 Typically protocols will bridge their token from Ethereum to other L2s and sidechains using whitelabel ERC20 bridges.
 This means that the token on the L2 or sidechain will be a plain ERC20.
 To add voting capabilities to the token it needs to be wrapped in a contract.

-The locking behaviour defined in this spec mitigates a problem with cross-chain state: clock drift.
+This spec mitigates a problem with cross-chain state: clock drift.
 L2s and sidechains will not always share the exact same timestamp, so it's possible for a user to bridge their tokens and have their token balance reflected on two chains with the same timestamp.
-The locking behaviour defined in this spec mitigates that problem.
+The behaviour defined in this spec mitigates that problem.

 # Specification

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-This specification introduces the VoteLocker contract, and adds additional features to the GovernorBranch and the GovernorRoot contracts.
+This specification introduces the EpochVoter contract, and adds additional features to the GovernorBranch and the GovernorRoot contracts.

 ## Definitions